tuler/gittig/README.md

 If you want to build from source, the application is written in [Grails](http://grails.org).
 Grails provides a complete web stack, built on top of proven Java technologies: Groovy, Spring and Hibernate.
-To generate the war file just issue a 'grails war' command.
+To create the war file just issue a 'grails war' command.

 ## Configuration